radiorabe/klangbecken/README.md

 ## Development

 For contributing to this project, fork this repository, and clone your local working copy from your personal fork.
-Push commits to your repository to create a pull request with your changes.
+Push commits to your repository to create pull requests with your changes.

 ### Python Package